Günter Nooke

-Günter Nooke (born January 21, 1959) is a German CDU politician and a former civil rights activist.
+Günter Nooke (born 21 January 1959) is a German CDU politician and a former civil rights activist.

 Background

 Nooke was born in Forst (Lausitz), Germany, a small town in Brandenburg.
 He grew up there only 150 km (90 mi) southeast of Berlin, in the communist German Democratic Republic (GDR), near the Polish border.

 He was educated in Forst, Cottbus and at the University of Leipzig, where he studied physics from 1980 to 1985.
 After graduating Nooke worked as a research assistant, latterly as a head of section from 1985 to 1990 at the industrial hygiene inspectorate in Cottbus.

+He currently works as Director Internationals Affairs at Worldwide Hospitals (WWH), a global healthcare company that offers flexible solutions that fill gaps in medical infrastructure.

 He is married to sociologist Maria Nooke.
 They have three children.

 Political career

 Since 1987, Nooke had been a member of a church opposition group and got involved in the growing democracy movement in 1989, which led to the fall of the Berlin Wall.
 Following the first (and only) democratic election in the GDR, he became Member of the People's Chamber for the opposition group named Alliance 90.

 From 1990, to 1994 Nooke was a member of the parliament of the state of Brandenburg and was the chairman of the parliamentary group of Alliance 90.
 In 1996, he joined the CDU with other former civil rights activists.

 From 1998 to 2005 Nooke was a member of the German Bundestag, deputy chairman (2000–2002) and spokesperson for cultural and media affairs (2002–2005) of the CDU/CSU parliamentary group.